 Ben Venue Laboratories puts liquid medications on the menu.
 A subsidiary of German drug firm Boehringer Ingelheim, the company provides contract manufacturing services, including process development and regulatory compliance services, from its production facilities in Bedford, Ohio.
 Ben Venue specializes in manufacturing liquid and lyophilized (freeze-dried) pharmaceuticals, with its Bedford Laboratories division making generic injectable pharmaceuticals on both a proprietary and contract basis.
 Its worldwide customers include multinational drugmakers, small biotech development firms, and government agencies.
-However, quality issues have prompted Ben Venue to temporarily suspend its manufacturing operations.
+However, quality issues have prompted Ben Venue to suspend its manufacturing operations.

 Despite efforts to expand its contract development and manufacturing operations, in mid-2011 Ben Venue faced quality lapses and capacity constraints that curtailed its ability to meet customer demand and created shortages of critical cancer drugs (including Johnson & Johnson's popular Doxil medication).
 After Canadian and European regulators found quality problems and banned the importing of some its drugs, Ben Venue announced it would exit the contract manufacturing business over several years.

 The company planned to instead focus on the proprietary operations of its Bedford Laboratories division, which conducts internal R&D efforts and manufactures generic sterile pharmaceuticals including anesthetic, cardiovascular, and oncology drugs.
 However, in late 2011 Ben Venue suspended all manufacturing operations after an internal review revealed that preventative maintenance and equipment testing at the facility was behind schedule.
 The shutdown has escalated the already severe shortage of certain cancer drugs in the US market.